 There is nowhere else quite like it.
-Rocheport features something for everyone.
-Surrounded by the fast-paced world, Rocheport is a beacon of tranquility, drawing visitors to the world-class bed and breakfasts, the scenic Katy Trail, an award-winning winery, splendid dining, quaint antique shops, galleries and artisans — all amidst our beautiful hills and bluffs, just a short drive from where you are.
+Rocheport, Missouri features something for everyone.
+Surrounded by the fast-paced world, Rocheport is a beacon of tranquility, drawing visitors to the world-class bed and breakfasts, the scenic Katy Trail, an award-winning winery, splendid dining, quaint shops, galleries and artisans — all amidst our beautiful hills and bluffs, just a short drive from where you are.
 Only two hours from either Kansas City or St Louis, MO.

-Visit us and you’ll see why Rocheport was recently named “One of America’s 10 Coolest Small Towns” by Frommer’s Budget Travel Magazine!
+Visit us and you’ll see why Rocheport, Missouri was recently named “One of America’s 10 Coolest Small Towns” by Frommer’s Budget Travel Magazine!